dslm4515/Musl-LFS/build-scripts/README.md

-# Musl LFS Build SCripts
+# Musl LFS Build Scripts

 As a means of convenience, these buld scripts will automate building the cross tools and tool chain for x86 CPU's.